bet4a/d3wiki/Force-Layout.md

 force.alpha(.1);
 ```

 Sets the cooling parameter *alpha* to 0.1.
 This method sets the internal *alpha* parameter to 0.1, and then restarts the [timer](Transitions#wiki-d3_timer).
 Typically, you don't need to call this method directly; it is called automatically by [start](Force-Layout#wiki-start).
-It is also called automatically by [drag](Force-Layout#wiki-drag) on mouseover.
+It is also called automatically by [drag](Force-Layout#wiki-drag) during a drag gesture.

 <a name="stop" href="Force-Layout#wiki-stop">#</a> force.<b>stop</b>()